rasa200/prophet-secretary-through-blind-strategies/README.md

 # prophet-secretary-through-blind-strategies

-Collection of scripts that solve computational problems stated in the paper "Prophet secretary through blind strategies".
+Collection of scripts that solve computational problems stated in the paper [Prophet Secretary Through Blind Strategies](https://doi.org/10.1137/1.9781611975482.118).